SturmEnte/special-twos-complement-converter/README.md

 ## Notice

-This code is not very efficient and could maybe have some issues
+This code is not very efficient and may have some issues